What are the key points in the outbreak to date?

 20 January 2020 COVID-19 was included in the statutory report of Class B infectious diseases and border health quarantine infectious diseases in China.
 (2)

 Interventions in China continued, with updating of protocols for diagnosis, treatment and epidemic prevention and control; case isolation and treatment were strengthened.
 On 23rd January strict traffic restrictions were put in place.
 Other measures included cancelling mass gatherings.
-More details on the response in China will come in the course next week.
-The outbreak continued to be closely monitored internationally.
+More details on the response in China in Week 2.

 30 January 2020 The WHO Director-General declared the 2019 nCoV (former name of COVID-19) outbreak a Public Health Emergency of International Concern under International Health Regulations (2005).
 (7)